 These upcoming articles are my way of organizing and listing out all of the relevant information I know about them.
 All information is derived from my own experience.
 I will also share tips and opinions about why certain pigments have a constant place on my daily palette.
 I will be comparing paints from different manufacturers and I’ll explain which one I prefer and why.

 So let’s start with a list of the colors I keep on my palette all the time.

 This is my daily full-color palette set up.
 The first column of color swatches are the oil colors straight from the tube.
 For the next columns (two through five) I mix different whites I use on a regular basis with each color.
 In each of these columns, for each of the color tints, I tried to mix consistent volumes of white with pigment.
 This way it would be easier to discern the pigment density of each color and the tinting strength of the whites.
 The second column of color swatches are made with a mixture of Rublev’s Lead White#1.
 The third column uses Rublev’s Venetian White.
-The fourth column uses Gamblin’s Titanium White, and the fifth column uses Williamsburg’s Zinc Buff White.
-(Eventually I will have an article that is just dedicated to the different whites I use, these four whites are just a few of what I explore and work with.
+The fourth column uses Gamblin’s Titanium White, and the fifth column uses Williamsburg’s Zinc Buff White (which as of May 2019 has unfortunately become unavailable, I have yet to find a good substitute).
+Eventually I will have an article that is just dedicated to the different whites I use, these four whites are just a few of what I explore and work with.